richthegeek/chauncey/README.md

-# Redbeard
+# Kojak

-_(Named after Sherlock Holmes' dog, an Irish Setter, because all the better names are taken)_
+_(Named after an Irish Setter in a Stephen King novel, because all the better names are taken)_

 A simple configuration container class, designed for handling settings objects easily.
 Design considerations:
 * support environment-based property choices at any depth